pulsencodetests/AssessmentCodeTests/PrimeFactorTest.md

 **Hint:** Your first test might confirm that, given an input of one, Generate() returns an empty collection.

+Once you have completed the project, clone this repo and submit a pull request.

 # Resources #
 - [Walkthrough by Uncle Bob Martin](http://butunclebob.com/ArticleS.UncleBob.ThePrimeFactorsKata)